Media coverage of the Iraq War: Iraqi media coverage

 According to reports from three separate media watchdog groups, the Iraqi media was under tight state control prior to the invasion.
 Saddam Hussein's eldest son, Uday, oversaw as many as a dozen newspapers, sat on several important editorial boards, and ran the most popular television station, Youth TV.
 In a 2001 report, the French-based Committee to Protect Journalists wrote that Saddam Hussein's government maintained a "stranglehold" on Iraqi media outlets, and that "insulting the president or other government authorities is punishable by death."

 In the wake of the invasion, the Iraqi media establishment changed drastically.
 Hundreds of newspapers, television stations, and radio stations sprouted both inside and outside of the country.
 Many of these new media outlets were closely linked with religious or political organizations, and closely reflected the interests of their backers.
 Some observers have suggested that this has contributed to increased sectarianism in the country.

 The burgeoning Iraqi media market has also proven subject to manipulation by the United States government.
-In November 2005, the Los Angeles Times reported on a secret Pentagon program to pay Iraqi media outlets to publish articles favorable of the U.S. invasion and occupation.
-This initiative relied on U.S.-based subcontractors such as the Lincoln Group to write and place stories with headlines such as "Iraqis Insist on Living Despite Terrorism" and "More Money Goes to Iraq's Development."
-According to anonymous sources within the U.S. government, Army Lt.
+In November 2005, the Los Angeles Times reported on a secret Pentagon program to pay Iraqi media outlets to publish articles favorable of the US invasion and occupation.
+This initiative relied on US-based subcontractors such as the Lincoln Group to write and place stories with headlines such as "Iraqis Insist on Living Despite Terrorism" and "More Money Goes to Iraq's Development."
+According to anonymous sources within the US government, Army Lt.
 Gen. John R. Vines oversees the program.
-In March 2006, General George Casey, the Army's second in command, indicated that this practice, which did not "violate U.S. law or Pentagon guidelines," would continue.
+In March 2006, General George Casey, the Army's second in command, indicated that this practice, which did not "violate US law or Pentagon guidelines," would continue.